 Chief Holmes serves and has served on several committees including the FBI Civil Rights Committee Working Group (Pittsburgh), the City of Pittsburgh Commission on Human Relations, Major Cities Chiefs Association (MCCA) Intel Commanders Committee, Allegheny County Committee to Study Racial Disparities in the Criminal Justice System, and the Allegheny County Bar Association Use of Force Advisory Board.

 Chief Holmes belongs to several professional and volunteer organizations (past and present) including Alpha Phi Alpha Fraternity, Inc., Pittsburgh Regional Champions, Leadership Pittsburgh LDI XVIII, Robert Morris University and Slippery Rock University Criminal Justice Advisory Committees, and Amachi Pittsburgh Board of Directors.
 Chief Holmes served as President of the Slippery Rock University Alumni Association and is on the Slippery Rock University Council of Trustees.

-In 2008, the Eric L. Holmes Criminal Justice Scholarship was established at Slippery Rock University.
+In 2005, Chief Holmes received the Slippery Rock University Pacesetters Award.
+In 2013, Chief Holmes was named 1 of 50 men of Excellence by New Pittsburgh Courier.
+In June 2008, the Eric L. Holmes Criminal Justice Scholarship was established at Slippery Rock University.